-When my year in Vietnam, 1965 to 1966, was over I DEROS'd home.
-My freedom-bird flight landed at Travis AFB.
-We were warned about the growing anti-war groups and encouraged to remain on base, and if not to at least wear civilian clothes downtown.
-After a few days of processing for discharge, my four years tour was up, I was heading for the civilian airport downtown.
-Airlines gave a flight discount to military in uniform, so I wore my dress blues.
-A few unfriendly stares, but those were balanced by friendly comments and smiles.
+When my year tour in Vietnam as over I DEROS'd (Date Return from Overseas) home in 1966.
+My freedom-bird flight landed at Travis AFB, California.
+We were warned about the growing anti-war groups and encouraged to remain on base, and if not, to at least wear civilian clothes downtown.

-Once airborne, a flight attendant came back to me in coach and said they were bumping me to first-class.
-I was reseated next to Broderick Crawford whom I recognized as the Hollywood actor having played Chief Dan Mathews in the TV series Highway Patrol.
-He looked at me and asked, "You just back from Vietnam?"
+I was reseated next to Broderick Crawford whom I recognized as the Hollywood actor playing Chief Dan Mathews in the very popular (B&W) TV series, Highway Patrol.
+Broderick Crawford looked at me and asked, "You just back from Vietnam?"
 I nodded yes.
-"Thought so...", and he shook his head in understanding and resumed reading a magazine.
-He never asked me if I had killed anyone, or any of those questions soon to become too common.
-He called the flight attendant and asked for two adult beverages.
-She looked at me and he said that it was all right.
-She went for the beverages, and I told him it really was all right that I had turned 21 in Vietnam.
+"Thought so ... ", and he shook his head in understanding and resumed reading a magazine.
+He never asked me if I had killed someone, or any of those lame questions soon to become too common.

+When Broderick Crawford called the flight attendant and asked for two adult beverages, she looked at me ... and he said that it was all right.
+She went for the beverages, and I told him it really was all right, that I had turned 21 in Vietnam.

-The flight was smooth, and after a few sips of an adult beverage, I relaxed a little, and told him I had religiously watched every Highway Patrol series on TV and was a big fan of his.
+The flight was smooth, and after a few sips of an adult beverage, I relaxed a little, and told him I had religiously watched every Highway Patrol series on TV (I really had) and was a big fan of his.
 Broderick Crawford nodded, and turned serious and asked me if everyone returning from Vietnam went through Travis AFB.
-I told him that as far as I knew, the Air Force did, and offered that my tour was up and I was being discharged, and had been at Travis for three days.
-He asked what I did for those three days, and I told him mostly picking up cigarette butts and CS type jobs waiting processing out.
+I told him as far as I knew, the Air

+Force did, and offered that my tour was up and I was being discharged, and had been at Travis Air Force Base processing out for three days.

+He asked what I did during those three days, and I told him mostly picking up cigarette butts and CS type jobs waiting processing out.
 He glowed red in the face and said in that rich baritone voice of his, "You mean they have men coming back from Vietnam picking up cigarette butts?"
 He was rather upset at that idea.